 We are all constantly bombarded by input from all directions.
 TV, radio, podcasts, conversations, emails, and social media.
-And we often don’t give ourselves the time or space to process everything and form our thoughts.
+And my morning routine allowed me the time away from inputs to process everything I had in my “mental queue” and form new thoughts.

 The exact time in which it happens does not matter.

 All that matters is I block my brain from inputs until I’ve created some output.
 It can be a journal entry, an atomic essay (like this one!), the tweets for the week, or anything else I have on my plate at the moment.